CharlieBravoCode/chatbot_frontend/README.md

 - display a loading symbol while waiting for answer
 - empty the textfield after submit
 - automatically scroll down when new messages arrived

+Bug
+- put the backend for auth in production on google run

 ## current bugs